mlswg/mls-protocol/draft-ietf-mls-protocol.md

   has access to the group's secrets.

 Key Package:
-: A signed object describing a clients identity and capabilities, and including an HPKE public key that can be used to encrypt to that client.
+: A signed object describing a client's identity and capabilities, and including an HPKE public key that can be used to encrypt to that client.

 Initialization Key (InitKey):